Large-scale Maps of the Cosmic Infrared Background from Planck: Validation

 We investigated how different Galactic plane masks and $N_{\ion{H}{i}}$ thresholds affect our results.
 The goal is to find the optimal trade-off between a large sky fraction and a small contamination by CO-dark molecular gas and Galactic dust (cirrus).

-To this end, we test different threshold values and inspect the CIB auto power spectrum (Fig.~\ref{fig:validation_nhi_thresholds_cibxcib}).
+To this end, we test different threshold values and inspect the CIB auto power spectrum (Figure \ref{fig:validation_nhi_thresholds_cibxcib}).
 We find that convergence is only reached for very low \ion{H}{i} column densities, which does greatly reduce the available sky fraction.
 For all results presented here, we decided to limit the analysis to regions with $N_{\ion{H}{I}} < 2.5\times10^{20}\rm cm^{-2}$, which is a good compromise of residual dust at small scales and a large sky fraction of \fsky\%.
-This is further confirmed in Sect. \ref{sect:validation:cibxkappa_errors}, where we study the uncertainty of the CIB-CMB lensing cross correlation in more detail.
+This is further confirmed in Section \ref{sect:validation:cibxkappa_errors}, where we study the uncertainty of the CIB--CMB lensing cross correlation in more detail.